Press Quotes

 Folio Weekly

 “My favorite song is always one that I just recently learned,” she says.
 “Right now, it’s probably ‘Tongue Twister’ by Mulgrew Miller, for which we have a special trio arrangement.
 I also love ‘Conception’ by George Shearing.”
-With one foot firmly planted in the music’s vast history, and the other striding boldly into the future, Kelly Green is keeping ahead of the beat, with no ceiling on her potential.
-Her success further illustrates the level of talent Northeast Florida has been producing, for years now, with much
+With one foot firmly planted in the music’s vast history, and the other striding boldly into the future, Kelly Green is keeping ahead of the beat, with no ceiling on her potential."

 San Francisco Classical Voice